bitquery/graphql-docs/docs/Examples/dexTrades/ohlc.md

 The OHLC API allows you to retrieve OHLC data for a given asset pair and time period.

-## OHLC Hourly Data for a Token Pair
+## Get Ethereum DEX OHLC for DAI and Quote in Ten Minute Intervals

 This query gets OHLC data for the period from 5pm to 6pm UTC on July 9, 2023,, where the base currency is DAI (0xd0b3a986fff305854a7238a8e099cce1ced01a3d) and the quote currency is USDC (0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) in 10 minute intervals.